-Powered by .id - the population experts for Shire of Dardanup
+Powered by .id (informed decisions) for Shire of Dardanup

 The Shire of Dardanup is located in the South West Region of Western Australia, about 180 kilometres south of Perth.
 As of 2016 the Shire has a population of 14,390 people with a settlement pattern encompassing a mixture of urban and rural land uses.
 The major residential and commercial centre Eaton, along with the neighbouring Millbridge estate, contains approximately three-quarters (78%) of the Shire’s population, while the remainder lives in the townships of Dardanup and Burekup and surrounding farming areas.